 You can use the prefix 0x for hexadecimal numbers, for example 0x38 is equal to 56.

-Write an expression per line, then press the Sum if cubes button.
+Write an expression per line, then press one of the sum of powers button.
 The output will be placed in the lower pane.

 Blank lines or comment lines (which start with a numeral '#' character) will be replicated on the lower pane.

-Expression loop: with the following syntax you can factor or determine primality of several numbers typing only one line.
+Expression loop: with the following syntax you decompose several numbers in a sum of powers by typing only one line.
 You have to type four or five expressions separated by semicolons: